MDJonesBYU/EGLE-Contamination-Analysis/README.md

 Identifying and Prioritizing Contaminant Cleanup in Michigan by cross-comparing Public Health Factors

 **Attribution and Copyright:**
 This work is the property of Envirolytica LLC, and produced with the intent to support not-for-profit individuals and organizations.
-For-profit use requires written permission, in the form of electronic mail, along with a contract detailing approved usage and payment.
-Not-for-profit use is freely available.
-Attribution is required for all uses.
+For-profit use requires written permission, in the form of electronic mail, along with a contract detailing approved usage and payment. <u>There is no licensing fee for use by nonprofit and/or governmental organizations.</u> Attribution is required for all uses.
 For questions, new projects, or donations, see below:
 MJones@Envirolytica.com
 www.Envirolytica.com
 [Donations:](paypal.me/Envirolytica)